meyerbw10/Regex-Tutorial/README.md

 * The "^" tag can be used to search for characters where that line starts with that character or string.
 For example, if we had a line of code, "My Little Brother Ben is a lad.", "^M" will highlight the character "M", which indicates that this line of code starts with the character "M".

 * The "Dollarsign" anchor tag is used to find keywords that end in whatever string or character you put right before the "Dollarsign" tag.
 If we are searching for an email, like we are in my example, "test@gmail.com" I would use ".com$" in order to search for an email.
 Of course, due to links also ending in ".com", I would have to specific further, which I will be going to explain further down below.
+But for the sake of this example visualize it that way looking back at our Main Email matcher example.

 ## Quantifiers